Snow driving and snow chains

-Read more about Driving safely in the snow
+Read more about Snow driving and snow chains

 Snow driving tips

-- You’ll need to watch for signs of tiredness, be patient, take a break – if you’re not enjoying the drive, it’s time to stop for a while.
+- You’ll need to watch for signs of tiredness.
+Be patient and take a break.
+If you’re not enjoying the drive, it’s time to stop for a while.

 - For your safety, leave double the normal distance between you and the car in front.